devgeniem/dustpress-debugger/README.md

 ## Usage

 The debugger prints out a toggle button on the bottom of your page.
 Clicking the button opens the debugger overlay view.
 In the debugger view you can:
-* open and close data sets recursively by holding down the 'Shift' key while clicking an item.
+* Open and close data sets recursively by holding down the 'Shift' key while clicking an item.
-* close the debugger by pressing the 'Esc' key.
+* Close the debugger by pressing the 'Esc' key.

 ### Add data with JavaScript